Squirrel Repellents & Squirrel Feeding

 If you've never tried squirrel repellents, then it may be the right time to give them a try.

-The tested, effective squirrel-proof and squirrel-control products by Havahart® are a great alternative to other methods.
+The tested, effective squirrel-resistant and squirrel-control products by Havahart® are a great alternative to other methods.

 Drive Squirrels Away

-A squirrel repellent is an efficient way to squirrel-proof the areas surrounding your bird feeder.
+A squirrel repellent is an efficient way to create squirrel-resistance areas surrounding your bird feeder.
 Birdfeeders.com offers Havahart® Critter Ridder, a pepper-based, OMRI Listed®, deterrent available in both liquid and granular applications.
-One application of Critter Ridder® works as a squirrel repellent up to 30 days, helping you to squirrel-proof the areas around your feeders.
+One application of Critter Ridder® works as a squirrel repellent up to 30 days, helping you to create squirrel-resistant areas around your feeders.

 Take Squirrels Away